Sidmaz666/anime/README.md

 # Anime
 A CLI Tool to Search, Stream & Download Anime from Terminal either using Rofi or FZF(default).
-The script scrapes Anime from <a href="https://www.anistream.fun"> Anistream </a>.
+The script uses <a href="https://aniswim-api.herokuapp.com/"> Aniswim-API </a>.

 ## Showcasae